LeapLogTeam/leaplog/README.md

 <br>
 LeapLog is an accounting software tool that is meant to be user friendly and straightforward.
-The main goal of this software project is to provide a simple introduction to accounting for users unfamiliar with accounting tools.
+The main goal of this software project is to provide a simple introduction to accounting for users and small businesses unfamiliar with accounting tools.

 <br><br>